jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 The members are automatically `internal` if the class is `internal`.
-When you wish to make the class `public`, you would not have to manually correct the access modifiers of the methods.
+When you wish to make the class `public`, you would not have to manually correct the access modifiers of the methods, creating an opportunity for error.

 ### Prefer Interface Types

-Prefer interface types as variable types.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td markdown="1">